twardoch/lorem-chatum-for-indesign/README.md

 2. Double-click `Lorem-Chatum` in the **Scripts** panel.
 3. The script sends that text to ChatGPT and asks it to complete the text in the language selected in the **Character** panel.
 The length of the text completion is estimated based on the size of the text frame.
 4. The script adds the result to the text of the selected frame.
-5. Enlarge the text frame and double-click the script again to get additional text.
+5. To get additional text, enlarge the text frame, and double-click the script again.

 ## License